 This should come as no surprise since the HRC complaint procedure is only open to individuals or groups of individuals, while juridical persons as such cannot bring claims under this mechanism.
 In Delgado, in fact the HRC could indirectly extend protection to a corporate entity only by virtue of the individual complaint that was brought to its attention.
-The same logic also applied to the on her own behalf, and on behalf of 80 other sisters of a Roman Catholic order.
+The same logic also applied to the Sister Immaculate case, where it was a nun who had herself authored a communication to the HRC on her own behalf, and on behalf of 80 other sisters of a Roman Catholic order.